 From Robocop through the Terminator to cute little WALL∙E, robots often appeal to the imagination.
-So adding robots to process automation can get many people excited.
+So, adding robots to process automation can get many people excited.
 Robotic Process Automation or RPA is definitely a growing trend.
 But is it really the future of the banking industry or is it just a fad destined to wither and disappear?
-We’ve already figured out that AI can lead to happy customers, so can RPA too?
+We’ve already figured out that AI can lead to happy customers when you apply it to your mailroom or onboarding processes, so can RPA too?
 Read on as we give our view on RPA.

 What is RPA?

 In the traditional scenario, a software developer creates a list of actions needed to automate a certain task.
 He or she then uses APIs to interface with the back-end systems.
 It gets the job done, but requires a lot of manual development.
 An RPA system, however, puts robots in charge.

 Unfortunately, you won’t get a cute little Zora or Pepper sitting next to your development team.
 Instead, a software robot follows what a user does when performing the task the robot will automate.
 This program then creates an action list independently and automates the task by mimicking these actions.
 Moreover, it does all this in the graphical user interface or GUI – what you see on the screen as a user – which reduces the barrier for automation as you don’t need APIs.
 With less manual coding and human intervention needed, RPA is a quick and easy way of automating your processes.